 Categories

 What do ya know?

-Big Island holds a special place in our hearts because McKenna (2021) Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
-They spent all their free time exploring and adventuring around, which made them perfect hosts for visiting sisters and friends— hence the perfectly crafted itinerary.
+Big Island holds a special place in our hearts because McKenna (2021) and Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
+They spent all their free time exploring and adventuring around, which made them the best hosts for visiting sisters and friends— hence the perfectly crafted itinerary.
 We hope you have the most amazing time visiting Hawaii and all she has to share!

 written by Hannah

-Hannah has learned the hard way to be careful what you wish for— sometimes happily ever after lands you with a husband and puppy… in the Midwest.
-Despite leaving Florida to move to Wisconsin, Hannah maintains her bossy big sister role with regular phone calls to keep up with all the little sister shenanigans.
-Notoriously chatty with her patients as well, Hannah stays busy as a physical therapist, but loves spending weekends exploring newfound hikes.
+Hannah traded the warm beaches of southwest FL for the outdoor adventure locale that is Bend, OR.
+Despite the distance, Hannah maintains her bossy big sister role with regular phone calls to keep up with all the little sister shenanigans.
+Notoriously chatty with her patients as well, Hannah stays busy as a physical therapist but loves making time to explore newfound hikes.
+These days she has some extra pack weight; however, Xavier is notorious for being unimpressed by sweeping vistas.

+Categories